Trade Guides

 That Excel file served you well.
 It got you started, it kept things organised when you were small, and it taught you what you actually need to track in your business.

 But you're not small anymore.
-You're running a real trade business with real challenges that spreadsheets weren't designed to solve.
+You're running a real outdoor construction operation with real challenges that spreadsheets weren't designed to solve.
 Continuing to use them isn't being resourceful—it's holding yourself back.

-Because you didn't get into the trades to spend your evenings updating Excel.
+Because you didn't get into this to spend your evenings updating Excel.
 You got in to build things and run a business.
-Let your tools handle the admin so you can get back to what you're actually good at.
+Hand the office over and get back to what you're actually good at.

 Ready to level up your trade business?